gagandeepsingh101/React-Native-Learning-Journey/Notes/Text  and View.md

 2. Text Componenent can have multiple sibling , children or zero
 3. Text provides styling , flex box and touch handling.

+# **ScrollView Components**
+1. ScrollView componenents is similar to View but its different because provide scrollable area where user can scroll or view all data
+2. It must be bounded by height which simplity means screen the scroll view container height in actual app